 It did not dawn on me until later in life, college even, that this was sincerely important, perhaps the most important thing I needed to pursue (even if I had no idea how to go about it).
-A true form of companionship borne out of an existential necessity I could feel but could hardly grasp.
+A true form of companionship borne out of an existential necessity I could feel but could hardly grasp or articulate.
 Someone I might be able to effectively communicate with.
 What a person to behold.
 If only they might come into being in a time and place where I could know them.

 The truth is that it may not be possible; paradoxically, that is what makes it so crucial.
 Someone like me, not necessarily in personality, aptitudes, even style of thinking — just someone who… someone who feels the same way about all this as I do.
 It is a blessing to believe there is a ‘someone’ wielding the same sort of striving silent storm for more.
 A someone, this other, certainly feels as though all of this is either wrong or not enough or worthy of being changed.
 The person may exhibit it only some of the time, with some degree, in some situations.
 But it’s there.
 Just like it’s only sometimes there with our own self.
 It’s a strange thing, a nearly inarticulate desire which may not be capable of being spoken about, ever.
 Such a grave limitation does not negate the feeling, of course.